Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Additional Results under Constraints

 \subsection{Robustness against Adversarial Training}

-Table~\ref{tab:wrs50} presents comparative results against an adversarially trained WideRes Net-50.
-Our method achieves a consistently higher ASR than the second-best baseline, ADBA, across various perturbation levels while maintaining competitive query efficiency.
+Table~\ref{tab:wrs50} presents comparative results against an adversarially trained WideResNet-50 across various perturbation levels.
+Our method achieves a consistently higher ASR than the second-best baseline, ADBA, while maintaining competitive query efficiency.
 Notably, the ASR gains—though numerically modest—represent a significant improvement in the challenging context of attacking robust models.